-At least 90% of the sub-fund's portfolio holdings will be screened according to non-financial criteria available via the ESG database.
+At least 90% of the sub-fund's portfolio holdings will be screened according to non-financial criteria.

-More information about the functioning of the ESG investment methodology, its integration in the investment process, the selection criteria as well as our ESG related policies can be found on our website www.dws.com/solutions/esg.
+More information about the functioning of the ESG investment methodology, its integration in the investment process, the description of the A to F coded scores within the different assessment categories as well as our ESG related policies can be found on our website www.dws.com/solutions/esg/esg-engine.